Looking for home remedies for cold and cough in babies and kids?

 Try to keep your baby’s head in an elevated position when he or she sleeps.
 This helps to facilitate proper breathing.
 Also remove anything from his crib, cot or mattress that may affect his breathing.

 You can use breast milk, saline nasal drops, ajwain garlic potli for babies above 6 months too.
-Also stick to the things mentioned in points 4, 5 and 6 too.
+Also stick to the rest of the points mentioned.

 Apart from those remedies you can also include these simple remedies to counter cold, cough and congestion.